Our PeopleMine Earth are a group of qualified professionals with skills covering a range of disciplines.

 Nicole’s specialised geological and mapping skills have contributed to the development of effective closure strategies for a number of waste rock landforms in the Western Australian Goldfields and the Pilbara.

-Sarah trained as an environmental geoscientist and has over 15 years’ experience in the area of environmental approvals and soil science in both government and consulting roles.
+Sarah trained as an environmental geoscientist and has worked in the area of environmental approvals and soil science in both government and consulting roles since 2000.

 Sarah has worked within the (then) Environmental Protection Authority Service Unit, where she was responsible for conducting environmental impact assessments throughout Western Australia in accordance with the Environmental Protection Act 1986, on behalf of the West Australian Environmental Protection Authority.